1iveowl/HttpMachine.PCL/README.md

 The principal is easy.

-1. To use HttpMachine.PCL start by creating a "parser delegate" class that implements the interface `IHttpParserCombinedDelegate`.
+1. To use HttpMachine.PCL start by creating a "parser delegate" class that implements the interface `IHttpParserCombinedDelegate` and a class to store the outcome.
+For an example see the [model in the unit test](https://github.com/1iveowl/HttpMachine.PCL/tree/master/src/tests/HttpMachine.NETCore.UnitTest/Model "model in the test").

 2. This delegate is then passed (i.e. using [Dependency Injection](https://msdn.microsoft.com/en-us/library/ff921152.aspx "Dependency Injection")) into an instance of the HttpCombinedParser class provided by HttpMachine.
 It looks something like this: